yphil-dev/petrolette/DEV.md

 ### Fonts

-The [glyph font](public/font/fontello) is a custom one, containing only the dozen of glyphs used throughout the app, made with [Fontello](https://fontello.com/).
+The [glyph font](public/font/fontello) is a custom one, containing only the dozen of glyphs used throughout the app, made with [Fontello](https://fontello.com/) and Pétrolette's own logo / glyph.
 To edit this font, juste load (or just D&Drop) [fontello-config.json](public/font/fontello-config.json) into [Fontello](https://fontello.com/), make the changes, then DLoad the archive into petrolette/tmp/fontello.zip, then

 `cd petrolette/tmp`

 Extract and copy the relevant files:

 `rm -rfv fontello-* ; unzip fontello.zip && cp -fv fontello-*/config.json ../public/font/fontello-config.json && cp -fv fontello-*/css/fontello.css ../public/css/ && cp -fv fontello-*/font/* ../public/font/ && cp -fv fontello-*/font/fontello.ttf ~/.fonts/ && fc-cache -f -v`

+For any question, please [use the repo](https://framagit.org/yphil/petrolette/-/issues/new?issue%5Bmilestone_id%5D=) itself.

+Thank you **very much** for any love you give to this project.